Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Principal Invariant Component Analysis

 The general objective for the unsupervised IRM problem, as given in equation~\eqref{eq:UIRM}, is to maximize the likelihood under the constraint of invariant featurization.
 Before tackling the general case, we focus on a simpler yet instructive setting: the linear and Gaussian case, where $X_e \sim P^e=\mathcal{N}(\mu_x^e, \Sigma_x^e)\; \forall e\in\mathcal{E}$.
-A well-known dimensionality reduction technique under these assumptions is Principal Component Analysis (PCA) \cite{GPCA}.
+A well-known dimensionality reduction technique under similar assumptions is Principal Component Analysis \citep{GPCA}.
 PCA falls within the broader class of unsupervised learning algorithms, and in this section, we propose a variant tailored to the IRM setting, which we denote as \textit{Principal Invariant Component Analysis} (PICA).
-PICA aims to eliminate ``environmental dimensions,'' or equivalently, to find an invariant projection across environments.\\ Before we dive into the problem at hand, let us make an additional simplifying assumption, assume that the data in each environment is mean-centered, i.e., $\mu_e = 0\;\;\forall e\in\mathcal{E}$.
+PICA aims to eliminate ``environmental dimensions,'' or equivalently, to find an invariant projection across environments.

+Before we dive into the problem at hand, let us make an additional simplifying assumption.
+We assume that the data in each environment is mean-centered, i.e., $\mu_e = 0\;\;\forall e\in\mathcal{E}$.
 This can be easily achieved by centering the data using $X_e \leftarrow X_e-E_{x\sim P^e}[X]$ for each environment.
 The resulting PICA optimization problem is

 The objective seeks a vector $u$ such that the random variable's $u^\top X$ second moment (variance) is maximized across all training environments.
 Intuitively, this ensures that we retain the direction containing the most information across environments, similar to standard PCA.
 The constraint has two parts, first, $||u||^2_2=1$ eliminates scaling redundancy.
 The second constraint is where the IRM part of the problem comes into play, this constraint limits $u$ to be an invariant direction/dimension.
 Given the zero-mean assumption, the problem simplifies to